 lsmod | grep drm

 Before you can use Mir you need to ensure you have the proper custom Mesa build installed.
-If you are running Ubuntu saucy (see Installing pre-built packages on a PC), you should be good to go.
+If you are running Ubuntu 13.10 or later (see Installing pre-built packages on a PC), you should be good to go.

 If you built Mir from source code (see Building the source for a PC), you need to ensure you are using the proper Mesa at runtime.
-You can do that by installing the Mesa packages from saucy or by building the custom Mesa yourself and ensuring it can be found by Mir, e.g., by using LD_LIBRARY_PATH.
+You can do that by installing the Mesa packages from Ubuntu 13.10 (or later) or by building the custom Mesa yourself and ensuring it can be found by Mir, e.g., by using LD_LIBRARY_PATH.

 Note: for this to work you need to have Mir and all its dependencies (which include lightdm, Mesa and the Xorg drivers).
-The easiest way is to run saucy.
+The easiest way is to run Ubuntu 13.10 or later.

 Now restart lightdm: